jleung7158/WageGauge/journals/james.md

 6/1/23
 Today I helped Jonathan with adding features to Employees so that we can add it to the figures.
 I also stylized my company detail, forum, and topic page.

+I am adding the math and data to the figures tonight, as well as more styling.

+A bunch of little aha! moments refactoring the math code to be cleaner using dictionarys and arrays as opposed to repetitive let statements.